ENVS 1800 – 1825 Special Topics in Environmental Science 6 credit hours Course content varies from year to year.

 ENVS 2826 – 2849 Special Topics in Environmental Science 3 credit hours Course content varies from year to year.

-ENVS 3310-3315 Field Course in Environmental Science 3 credit hours Prerequisite: 45 credit hours in Science, including ENVS 2300 or ENVS 2310 Field courses are unique learning opportunities designed to bring theory to life in a natural setting.
+ENVS 3310-3315 Field Course in Environmental Science 3 credit hours Prerequisite: 45 credit hours in Science, including one of ENVS 2300, ENVS 2310 or ENVS 2400 Field courses are unique learning opportunities designed to bring theory to life in a natural setting.
 Normally double lectures held every second week during the regular semester are coupled with an intensive field component in spring or summer.
 Topics can vary with season and instructor expertise.
-Classes 3 hrs. per week, plus intensive field lab.
+Classes 3 hrs per week, plus intensive field lab.
 Notes: 1.
 Multiple versions of this course taught on different topics may be offered within the same calendar year.
 2. Students may count up to a maximum of nine (9) Field Courses toward their Group C requirements for a major or honours BSc in Environmental Science.

 ENVS 3800 – 3825 Special Topics in Environmental Science 6 credit hours Prerequisite: 45 credit hours and permission of the instructor